-- Tutoring
+- \ Tutoring

-- After School Academic Support
+- \ After School Academic Support

-- Anaheim Achieves
+- \ Anaheim Achieves

-- Student Clubs

-- After School Sports
+- \ Student Clubs - \ After School Sports (In pause during distance learning)

 The intramural sports program is an arena in which students can spend after-school hours in a positive environment while developing physical skills, good sportsmanship, and a sense of teamwork.
 Team sports are available in boys' and girls' basketball, boys' and girls' tennis, boys' and girls' volleyball, and boys' and girls' cross country, and many other sports.
 All students have access to these individual programs.
 Each season culminates in a district-wide "all-star" tournament.
 Over 400 students per day participate in the after-school programs at Sycamore Junior High School.